coreboot/coreboot/Documentation/superio/nuvoton/npcd378.md

 mainboards.

-As no datasheet is available most of the functions have been reverse engineered and might be inacurate or wrong.
+As no datasheet is available most of the functions have been reverse engineered and might be inaccurate or wrong.

 ## LDNs